mqless/mqless.github.io/_docs/install-locally.md

 sam local start-lambda --docker-network mqless-local --host 0.0.0.0
 ```

-You can now test MQLess, run the following to put a value for actor "A"
+You can now test MQLess, run the following command to put a value for actor "A"

 ```bash
 curl --data '{"value": "Hello World"}' http://localhost:34543/request/put/A